 The Adjutant General”

-After the detail ended, Jack was sent to Cabanatuan which had opened while he was out on the bridge building detail.
 The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
+Camp 1 was where most of the men who captured on Bataan and took part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed, but it later reopened and housed Naval POWs.
-Camp 3 was where those men captured when Corregidor surrendered were taken and was later consolidated into Camp 1 by the fall of 1942.
+Camp 3 was where most of those men captured when Corregidor surrendered were taken and was later consolidated into Camp 1 by the fall of 1942.

 Once in the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.